Things to Do in Greenville

 Directly south of Greenville along Highway 34, Lake Tawakoni beckons with boat and jet ski rentals, as well as some solid fishing of its own and even opportunities for hunting.
 Head west of Greenville and you’ll find two more lakes: Lake Ray Hubbard and Lavon Lake.
 At 22,000 acres, Lake Ray Hubbard is one of the largest lakes in North Texas.
 That means no matter how you prefer to enjoy a day at the lake, you can probably do it here.
 In addition, the lake features half a dozen parks along its banks, as well as a number of waterfront restaurants and bars.
 Lavon Lake is almost as big as Lake Ray Hubbard and in addition to its plethora of aquatic activities, it has more than 160 campsites.

 Immerse Yourself in the Arts

-Texan Theater returned in 2014 to offer Greenville an intimate venue for film screenings, plays, and live music by some of the country’s top artists.
+Texan Theater has returned to offer Greenville an intimate venue for film screenings, plays, and live music by some of the country’s top artists.
 Each show includes a four-course meal, drinks, gratuities, and free parking.The thriving Greenville music and theater scene helps make the city a top destination for anyone who enjoys the arts.
-Thirty-five years after closing its doors, the newly resurrected
+More than 40 years after closing its doors, the

 A newer addition to Greenville’s entertainment lineup is the Bob Wills Fiddle Festival and Contest, held annually in October.
 Fiddlers from around the world converge in downtown Greenville for a weekend of concerts, contests, and fun!